Strawberry Milk and Blood Clots: All the Details

 If you are finding blood in your milk, you need to see a lactation consultant!
 Typically, the causes are fairly benign, and many are easily remedied.
 But sometimes, you need medical attention to heal an infection or injury, and delaying this can have consequences.
 A lactation consultant is able to fully assess and make sure all issues are identified and remedied.

-So what does an LC assess for if this is happening?
+So what does an IBCLC assess for if this is happening?

 • Flange Fit